RyanCamo/Cobaya_Chains/README.md

     DGP     - DGP

-Finally, make sure to change the name of the output folder at the bottom of the .yaml file depending on where you want your output saved.
+Finally, make sure to change the name of the output file at the bottom of the .yaml and the file path depending on where you want your output saved.

 To run a job: